philrz/super/docs/language/aggregates/fuse.md

 <{a:int64,b:(int64,string)}>
 ```

-Fuse records with a group-by key:
+Fuse records with a grouping key:
 ```mdtest-spq {data-layout="stacked"}
 # spq
 fuse(this) by b | sort